 If you need your heating oil supply sooner, you can also take advantage of our emergency delivery service which is available 365 days a year, day and night, ensuring you receive your fuel in just a few hours.

 Heating Oil is an acceptable replacement for diesel in almost all furnaces.

-Any business that uses red diesel in heating applications can make the switch to Speedy Flame industrial heating oil.
-It’s fully miscible with gas oil, so there’s no need to empty tanks before transitioning to Speedy Flame.
+Any business that uses diesel in heating applications can make the switch to Speedy Flame industrial heating oil.
+It’s fully miscible with diesel, so there’s no need to empty tanks before transitioning to Speedy Flame.

 If you’re looking to use Speedy Flame or heating oil for commercial use, you can purchase any required quantity, from 205-litre barrels up to bulk amounts of over 36,000 litres.
 We also supply a wide range of fuel tanks to ensure the safe handling and storage of your heating oil.